-Alex Sass, MSW

-Alex Sass is the manager of research and operations for CHECK-UP.
+Alex Sass, MSW Alex Sass is the manager of research and operations for CHECK-UP.
 In this position she supports the CEnR Symposium Planning Committees, CHECK- UP Research Networks, as well as the administrative side of CHECK-UP.
 Additionally, Alex works as a research assistant at Karmanos Cancer Institute, Office of Cancer Health Equity and Community Engagement (OCHECE) supporting the work of the Genesee County Cancer Action Council.
 While receiving her Master's of Social Work at the University of Michigan, her training focused on communityengaged research and health disparities.
 Alex also works as a research assistant under the NIA funded "Recruiting and Retaining Older African Americans into Research" funding the Healthier Black Elders of Flint program.

 CHECK-UP Team

 Ten-Niah Kinney, MPH

 Ten-Niah Kinney is a Research Assistant in the Department of Oncology at Wayne State University School of Medicine and project manager at CHECK-UP.
 She received her bachelor's degree from Michigan State University in Human Biology and is a current Master of Public Health student at Wayne State University.
 At WSU, Ten-Niah has worked on several research projects targeting community assessment, developing engagement programming, and methods to improve health outcomes in vulnerable populations.
 Previously Ten-Niah worked in collaboration with CVS Health, as a COVID immunizer and health care ambassador where she partnered on pharmacy community campaigns that addressed barriers to medication adherence and care accessibility.

-Mikayla Harrison is the newest member of the Center for Health Equity and Community Knowledge in Urban Populations (CHECK UP) team.
-Mikayla is a passionate advocate for health equity, and we are thrilled to have her on board to help us further our mission of decreasing the cancer burden in the KCI catchment area.
+Mikayla Harrison, BS Mikayla Harrison is the newest member of the Center for Health Equity and Community Knowledge in Urban Populations (CHECK UP) team.
 Mikayla is originally from Detroit, Michigan, where she attended Cass Technical High School.
 She obtained her Bachelor of Science in Human Biology with a minor in Religion from Michigan State University in May 2022.
 Mikayla is currently pursuing a Masters of Public Health at Michigan State University College of Human Medicine.
 Mikayla has been committed to giving back to her community throughout her educational journey.
 She has volunteered with organizations such as Habitat for Humanity and the American Red Cross.
-Mikayla volunteers at Hannah's

-House, a shelter for disadvantaged pregnant women, and Sparrow Hospital's Emergency Department, both in East Lansing.
+Mikayla volunteers at Hannah's House, a shelter for disadvantaged pregnant women, and Sparrow Hospital's Emergency Department, both in East Lansing.
 At CHECK UP, Mikayla's core projects include working with the Cancer Action Councils and African American Resilience in Surviving Cancer.
-Mikayla is excited to contribute her skills and knowledge to CHECK UP's efforts to educate and empower communities.

-CHECK-UP Team

-Zachary Cichon, BS

-Zach Cichon, BS is a Research Assistant at Karmanos Cancer Institute, Office of Cancer Health Equity and Community Engagement (OCHECE) and Wayne State University School of Medicine (WSU SOM), Department of Oncology.
+CHECK-UP Team Zachary Cichon, BS Zach Cichon, BS is a Research Assistant at Karmanos Cancer Institute, Office of Cancer Health Equity and Community Engagement (OCHECE) and Wayne State University School of Medicine (WSU SOM), Department of Oncology.
 Zach works closely with Cancer Action Councils (CACs) as well as with CHECK-UP research networks to help cancer survivors, caregivers, and community members build capacity and participate in research.
 He is currently earning a Master's of Public Health (MPH) degree with a concentration in population health analytics from Wayne State University.
 He is interested in identifying health disparities and addressing them through community level interventions.

-Zainab Ahmed, BS

-My name is Zainab Ahmed.
-I am a graduate student in my second year at Wayne State University's MPH program and hope to graduate in May 2024.
-I was born in Grand Rapids but was in the suburbs of Detroit.
-I graduated from Wayne State with my Bachelor's of Science in Public Health with University Honors back in 2021.
-I got into research in my second year of my undergraduate studies and worked on a feasibility study that was funded through the Undergraduate Research Opportunity Program (UROP) and was lucky enough to be selected to present at the NCUR in Atlanta, Georgia in 2019.
-A cool fact about me is that I am a henna artist!
-I love working with henna as a medium as it is a huge part of my culture and something I love to showcase.
+Zainab Ahmed, BS Zainab Ahmed, BS is a graduate student in her second year at Wayne State University's MPH program and hope to graduate in May 2024.
+She was born in Grand Rapids but was in the suburbs of Detroit.
+She graduated from Wayne State with she received her Bachelor's of Science in Public Health with University Honors back in 2021.
+She got into research in her second year of undergraduate studies and worked on a feasibility study that was funded through the Undergraduate Research Opportunity Program (UROP) and was lucky enough to be selected to present at the NCUR in Atlanta, Georgia in 2019.